awekling/PATAT/README.md

 ***

-> The ABSA experimental performance statistics (% Accuracy) between the WordsTransABSAs and the SOTA baselines.
+> The ABSA experimental performance statistics (% Accuracy) between the PATATs and the SOTA baselines.

 [![](/assets/comparisons.PNG "comparisons")][comparisons]